Willpower Is Weak

 That basic failure is why we need the gospel: Jesus’ life, death, and resurrection deal with the guilt and the stain of sin.
 It’s also why we so often fail at our attempts to improve ourselves.

 But Jesus also gave us the Holy Spirit, who can change our desires and empower us to love God and neighbor.
-As Paul tells us, “it is God who works in you, both to will and to work for his good pleasure” (phil.
-2:13).
-With us and our willpower, Jesus says, change is impossible, “but with God all things are possible” (matt.
-19:26).
+As Paul tells us, “it is God who works in you, both to will and to work for his good pleasure” (Philippians 2:13).
+With us and our willpower, Jesus says, change is impossible, “but with God all things are possible” (Matthew 19:26).